Sign of times: MLB gives OK to electronic pitch calling - NewsBreak

 Sign of times: MLB gives OK to electronic pitch calling

-“There’s still some stuff we’ve got to work through, but I mean the fail safe is always just give signs.
+“There’s still some stuff we’ve got to work through, but I mean the fail-safe is to always just give signs.
 So, that’s always there when we need it.
 We’re just working out all the kinks right now.
 If we run into stumbling blocks in-game, we can always give signs.
 I’m not too worried about it being confusing,” he said.

 “I like it.
 At first today I gave signs to King because I didn’t have a chance to talk to him about it, so I started getting all messed up with it.
 So I just decided to give signs, and that worked fine,” he said.